Kucoin/kucoin-api-docs/source/localizable/index.html.md

 To get the latest updates in API, you can click ‘Watch’ on our [KuCoin Docs Github](https://github.com/Kucoin/kucoin-api-docs).

 **To reinforce the security of the API, KuCoin upgraded the API key to version 2.0, the validation logic has also been changed.
 It is recommended to [create](https://www.kucoin.com/account/api) and update your API key to version 2.0.
-The API key of version 1.0 will be still valid until May 1, 2021.
+The API key of version 1.0 is invalid.
 [Check new signing method](#signing-a-message)**

 **08/04/21**: